andrew-curthoys/curthoys-io/content/traveler/2022_01-ski_trip/12-rockies_pt2.md

 Later on in her review she writes whimsically,
 <div class="mx-3 mb-3"><i>
-Nothing compared to the experience of shopping the red- roofed Christmas markets with scents of fresh baked goods, sausages and hot mulled wine wafting by your nose.
+Nothing compared to the experience of shopping the red-roofed Christmas markets with scents of fresh baked goods, sausages and hot mulled wine wafting by your nose.
 Christmas carols playing gently in the squares and every front door home to a small Christmas tree adorned in oranges, lemons, cinnamon and bows.
 </i></div>

 Before I'm fully sucked into the delusionary scribblings of an unhinged and likely unmedicated Canadian woman I remember my delicious Guiness stout ale sitting before me and put my phone back in my pocket to enjoy the ramblings